How Traction on Demand is leveraging Einstein Analytics to create Ecstatics customers, an Enjoyable workplace and Efficient projects

-We can manage our customers with greater efficacy: At a customer level, we have visibility into metrics that help us decide which customers we should focus Business Development efforts on, which need executive alignment (or realignment) and even which customers we should consider ‘firing’ (or discontinue applying Business Development efforts).
+We can now manage our customers with greater efficacy: At a customer level, we have visibility into metrics that help us decide which customers we should focus Business Development efforts on, which need executive alignment (or realignment) and even which customers we should consider ‘firing’ (or discontinue applying Business Development efforts to).

 Company growth can be better controlled to ensure culture remains cohesive: As a company whose product is our people and has consecutively been ranked among the top 10 best places to work four years in a row, we understand definitively that culture is paramount to our business.
-Profitability and customer satisfaction need to be carefully harmonized with employee happiness for a business like ours to remain sustainable and grow at the pace which we have and will continue to grow.
+Profitability and customer satisfaction need to be carefully harmonized with employee happiness for a business like ours to remain sustainable and grow at the pace which we have grown.

-Decision-making and forecasting has added clarity: The Salesforce platform (including Financialforce and Einstein) has given us the ability not only to report on our business but actually provides the insight and visibility needed to make better informed decisions and forecast in a way that allows our business to thrive.
+Decision-making and forecasting has added clarity: The Salesforce platform (including Financialforce and Einstein) has given us the ability not only to report on our business but to actually provide the insight and visibility needed to make better informed decisions and forecast in a way that allows our business to thrive.

 Pulse changes the way some log time: For instance, one may create two records for the same project if they thought some time was amazing while other time was mildly painful.
 This is indicative of employee buy-in, driving our culture.